peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 The string can also be "-INF", "-Infinity" , "Infinity", "INF" , quiet NaN ("NaN" /"-NaN") followed by any number of digits, or signaling NaN ("sNaN" /"-sNaN") followed by any number of digits, all in any combination of upper and lower case.

 All characters mentioned above are the corresponding characters in the Basic Latin range.
-In particular, the digits must be the basic digits 0 to 9 (U + 0030 to U + 0039).
+In particular, the digits must be the basic digits 0 to 9 (U+0030 to U+0039).
 The string is not allowed to contain white space characters, including spaces.

 <b>Parameters:</b>